-1 LIPA HEARING 11-29-2021 2 That's primarily because the CBC will only apply to 3 new net metered systems that are added after January 1st of 2022.
-And so it's essentially a program 4 5 that's phased in over 25 years or the lifetime of a typical solar system.
-And eventually, we will 6 recover some share, approximately a fifth of the cost 7 shift that I discussed earlier.
-8 9 So if you could go to the next 10 slide, please.
-11 One of the things we've been 12 focused on and we've heard a lot about from 13 commenters and stakeholders is what impact will this have on customers and on the solar industry.
-We love 14 15 our solar installers here in Long Island and it's a 16 very important industry and we understand that this 17 issue is a big concern for them and as it is for us.
-18 Looking at LIPA's fixed charges, 19 including the CBC, we are heartened to see that our fixed charges, even with the CBC, will still continue 20 21 to be lower than the fixed charges of other utilities 22 in New York.
-23 If you could go to the next page, 24 And so what does this do to a customer's please.
-25 investment in solar?
+- 2 That's primarily because the CBC will only apply to - 3 new net metered systems that are added after January - 4 1st of 2022.
+And so it's essentially a program - 5 that's phased in over 25 years or the lifetime of a - 6 typical solar system.
+And eventually, we will - 7 recover some share, approximately a fifth of the cost - 8 shift that I discussed earlier. - 9 So if you could go to the next - 10 slide, please. - One of the things we've been - 12 focused on and we've heard a lot about from - 13 commenters and stakeholders is what impact will this - have on customers and on the solar industry.
+We love - our solar installers here in Long Island and it's a - 16 very important industry and we understand that this - issue is a big concern for them and as it is for us. - 18 Looking at LIPA's fixed charges, - including the CBC, we are heartened to see that our - 20 fixed charges, even with the CBC, will still continue - 21 to be lower than the fixed charges of other utilities - 22 in New York. - 23 If you could go to the next page, - 24 please.
+And so what does this do to a customer's - 25 investment in solar?
 So this chart shows the typical

-1 LIPA HEARING 11-29-2021 2 payback period from a residential customer who adds solar; and, obviously, you want a shorter payback 3 period, so a lower number here is better.
-4 The CBC increases LIPA and PSEG's 5 typical payback from about 7.3 years to 7.6 years.
-6 So it adds several months to the payback time, but in 7 all, the investment is still equivalent to 8 approximately a ten percent return on investment, 9 that's a seven-and-a-half-year payback time.
-10 And I would also note that some of 11 the other utilities upstate, which have less 12 favorable solar markets, receive incentives from 13 NYSERDA called New York Sun.
-This chart includes the 14 effect of these incentives.
-So even with those 15 16 incentives factored in LIPA's payback period, including the CBC, is still among the lowest in the 17 18 state.
-19 If you can go to the next slide, 20 please.
-21 So, finally, I will cover a couple 22 of other miscellaneous tariff changes.
-First, we are 23 in response to stakeholders, we are changing our outdoor area lighting tariff to exempt municipalities 24 who passed dark sky ordinances.
-We are also 25
+- 2 payback period from a residential customer who adds - 3 solar; and, obviously, you want a shorter payback - 4 period, so a lower number here is better. - 5 The CBC increases LIPA and PSEG's - 6 typical payback from about 7.3 years to 7.6 years. - 7 So it adds several months to the payback time, but in - 8 all, the investment is still equivalent to - 9 approximately a ten percent return on investment, - 10 that's a seven-and-a-half-year payback time. - 11 And I would also note that some of - 12 the other utilities upstate, which have less - 13 favorable solar markets, receive incentives from - 14 NYSERDA called New York Sun.
+This chart includes the - 15 effect of these incentives.
+So even with those - incentives factored in LIPA's payback period, - including the CBC, is still among the lowest in the - 18 state. - 19 If you can go to the next slide, - 20 please. - So, finally, I will cover a couple - of other miscellaneous tariff changes.
+First, we are - 23 in response to stakeholders, we are changing our - 24 outdoor area lighting tariff to exempt municipalities - 25 who passed dark sky ordinances.
+We are also